synadia-io/awesome-nats/README.md

 - [NATS Server](http://github.com/nats-io/nats-server) - The only binary you need to run single server, clusters, super-clusters and leaf nodes
 - [NATS CLI](http://github.com/nats-io/natscli) - CLI for managing, interacting, benchmarking and debugging NATS
+- [Nats-top](https://github.com/nats-io/nats-top) - CLI tool for real-time monitoring of the nats-server

 ## Docs and learning materials